 As this adds an extra level of security to your TLS, cybercriminals can also use TLS sessions to carry out a malicious attack.

 Workload Security allows you to capture both ingress and egress traffic using SKI.
 This is an important step in inspecting traffic for encrypted malware.

 Cybercriminal activity designed to maliciously steal data and disable computers and networks has been on the rise.
 The fact that SSL/TLS sessions have become the most popular methods for data transfer on the internet has left these protocols susceptible to dangerous attacks.
-This has put organisations’ reputation at risk and can lead to legal troubles.
+This has put organizations’ reputation at risk and can lead to legal troubles.
 Cybercriminals now posess the tools to expose confidential data such as trade secrets and prototypes, as well as sensative customer and employee information.
-Protecting your organisation starts with protecting your data.
+Protecting your organization starts with protecting your data.

 Learn more about how Trend Micro Cloud One™ includes comprehensive security capabilities for the applications you build in the cloud, allowing you to better recognize, access, and mitigate cyber risk across your organization.